chocolatey/choco-wiki/PackageDownloadCache.md

 # Package Download Cache aka Alternate Permanent Download Location
 This feature will be available ***ONLY*** for our licensed customers.
 Reasons answered below.

+**No more 404s**.
 One of the longstanding things we have always wanted in the community feed was to remove the element of package breakages due to change/movement of download locations at their original distribution point.
 We are now able to offer a private distribution to our licensed customers!
 This is the "alternate **permanent** download location" feature we talked about in the [Kickstarter](https://www.kickstarter.com/projects/ferventcoder/chocolatey-the-alternative-windows-store-like-yum/description).

 > ![pro features](https://cloud.githubusercontent.com/assets/63502/12588924/a2c8d49e-c420-11e5-93a0-f271b8b7c3e3.png)